 - Leg fractures

 It’s especially important to demand answers when a loved one suffers an uncommon broken bone, such as a foot fracture.
-These fractures do not happen often, so it’s essential to find an explanation to explain how the fracture happened.
+These fractures are not seen often in nursing home residents, so it’s essential to find a clear explanation of how the fracture manifested.

 Contact Our Law Office Today